kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 - **It's very much, how is this formatted, but it doesn't care about what the code actually does, right?**
   So it doesn't look like does this variable exist? - Does this you know, are we using the wrong method here? - Are we using old JavaScript here? - As long as it parses like prettier doesn't care.

-Eslint is much more concerned with style, right.
+**Eslint is much more concerned with style, right.**

 It's concerned with what methods are you using?
 You know, accessibility friendly, right?
 It can check kind of those things.

 Does that make sense?
 So you can have eslint check some of the mechanical stuff.
 But it doesn't have the power that prettier does for that kind of stuff.
 So that's why we're going to install the prettier config, to basically say hey eslint.
 That stuff that you sometimes worry about like spacing, don't worry about it because prettier has it, right?

 So install both of those.
 Okay, and now we have both of these.
-Eslint-config prettier, eslint, and now we're going to go create A eslint-rc as well.
+Eslint-config prettier, eslint, and now we're going to go create A eslintrc as well.
 So make a new file, save it.

-And call this .eslint-c.Json.
+And call this `.eslint-c.json`.
-They require you give it the extension, whereas .prettierrc does not.
+They require you give it the extension, whereas `.prettierrc` does not.

+- eslintrc requires extension on rc where prettierrc does not.

 Because you can also configure this in YAML, as well as in JavaScript as well.
 But we're gonna do the JSON way of doing it right now.
 And yes, I use a period.
 Did you have a question?

+### What is this lock file?

-> > Speaker 2: When I ran the command in the terminal, it created a new file called package walk, is that JSON?
+Speaker 2: When I ran the command in the terminal, it created a new file called package walk, is that JSON?

 Yep, it should do that.
 All right, so let's let's just address that briefly.
 If I go back over here, it created a new file here called package Lock.
-So package lock is a lock file.
-[LAUGH] So what it actually does is when you deploy your code to production, it's actually locked down the versions.
+So what it actually does is when you deploy your code to production, it's actually locked down the versions.

 If you look at this you can see that it has integrity checks, and like where to download it from and what version it's on and stuff like that.
 And you want it to have this, because now I can install exactly the correct versions in productions.
 So, what I'm running in my computer, is exactly what's running on production.

-So, the way that you do that when you're running in production, don't do this on your local computer, but if I do it npm, oops, npm ci.
-It'll actually use the package lock and sort of package of JSON to install exactly the correct version, right?
-Whereas if you do NPM install see if I got a package of JSON here.

 Let's say you know next week they release 1.17.1, right?
 If my file looks like this.
 It'll actually install at 1.17.1.
 Reason being it's because that's a patch version, so it should be compatible, right?
 Does that make sense?
 Whereas if I do MPMCI, it'll actually install exactly the versions I was using.